List of UK top-ten singles in 2005: Multiple entries

 Two hundred and twenty-eight singles charted in 2005, with two-hundred and seventeen singles reaching their peak this year (including the re-entry "Fairytale of New York" and a series of Elvis Presley re-releases which charted in previous years but reached a peak on their latest chart run).
 Cabin Crew and Sunset Strippers both reached the charts with a remixed version of "Waiting for a Star to Fall", under the title "Star to Fall" and "Falling Stars" respectively.

 Fifty-two artists scored multiple entries in the top 10 in 2005.
 Elvis Presley had the most top ten singles in 2005 with seventeen in total.
 All the singles had been UK number-ones for Presley and they were re-released to mark what would have been his 70th birthday.
 Three of the singles peaked at number-one: "Jailhouse Rock" and "One Night"/"I Got Stung" in January (the 1000th number-one in the UK Singles Chart), and "It's Now or Never" in February.
 "A Fool Such As I"/"I Need Your Love Tonight", "Are You Lonesome Tonight?", "Wooden Heart", "Surrender", "Good Luck Charm", "(You're the) Devil in Disguise", "Crying in the Chapel" and "Way Down" all reached a high of number two in 2005.
-Of his other entries, "His Latest Flame"/"Little Sister", "Rock-A-Hula Baby"/"Can't Help Falling in Love", "She's Not You" and "A Little Less Conversation" each charted at number three, while "The Wonder of You" (4) and "Return to Sender" (5) completed his haul.
+Of his other entries, "(Marie's the Name) His Latest Flame"/"Little Sister", "Rock-A-Hula Baby"/"Can't Help Falling in Love", "She's Not You" and "A Little Less Conversation" each charted at number three, while "The Wonder of You" (4) and "Return to Sender" (5) completed his haul.

 50 Cent and Girls Aloud both recorded five top ten hit singles this year.
 The former spent eleven weeks in the top 10 with his five entries, which included a collaboration on The Game's number four single "Hate It or Love It".
 "Candy Shop" peaked at the same position, while he had another feature on another song with The Game, "How We Do", which reached number five.
 "Outta Control Remix" landed at number seven and "Just a Lil Bit" squeezed into the top ten.